Project Cost $800,000 – $1,000,000

 However, it is the saw-tooth roof clad in Easy VJ timber panelling that pays homage to the Adelaide’s historical industrial areas that is the showpiece of the renovation and bathes the heart of the home in sunlight.
 Built in a character area, the roof had to be thoughtfully reconfigured and designed to be sympathetic to the streetscape by marrying the hip and saw-tooth roof lines.

 The high-level louvre windows in the saw-tooth roof provide natural ventilation into the living space and are assisted with three Haiku fans.
 The North-facing open plan Kitchen, Living and Family area ensure optimal thermal performance in the South Australian Climate.

-Overall, this home is a stunning example of Australian architecture that respects the original home while reconfiguring the plan to not only suit today’s lifestyle but the next generation.
+Overall, this home is a stunning example of innovative design that respects the original home while reconfiguring the plan to not only suit today’s lifestyle but the next generation.